codaco/graphml-schemas/README.md

 ## Multiple networks in one file

-The 'correct' way to approach this problem would be to have multiple `<graph>` nodes, with each representing an ego network.
+The most compatible way to approach this problem is to have multiple `<graph>` nodes, with each representing an ego network.
 Node, Edge, and Ego attribute definitions would share `<key>`s, with the definitions within each graph.
 See the example in `minimal-multiple-networks.graphml` for an implementation of this.

 Unfortunately, testing in Gephi, networkX, iGraph, visone, and yEd indicates that no currently available software correctly handles this feature of the graphML language.
 If you find one that does, please let us know.

-Because of this, merged network export will be deferred for now.
-It can still be accomplished using the entity resolution mode of Server.
+If you are a developer who wants to correctly implement our multiple network format, please get in touch!

 ## Validating a file against this schema